Sports mourns 1960s touchstones: Mikita, Taylor, McCovey

 #ReadLocal

-Each arrived just as the 1950s was going through its last paces and sports had yet to become a round-the-clock corporate behemoth.
-They were inextricably tied to city and team, their legacies burnished as the decades passed.

-He gave hockey the curved stick blade — not that his shot needed a new layer of trickery - and gave Chicago a hockey team that would win its first championship in more than 20 years and become a perennial force.

-Mikita , who died at 78, combined with Bobby Hull and goalie Glenn Hall to send the Blackhawks to the 1961 Stanley Cup title.
-The team lost in the finals the next year.
-Mikita, a nine-time All-Star, led the league in points four times.
+Mikita , 78, combined with Bobby Hull and goalie Glenn Hall to send the Blackhawks to the 1961 Stanley Cup title.
+He was a nine-time All-Star who led the league in points four times.
+He was the first to play in the NHL from what was then Czechoslovakia and spent all of his 22 seasons with Chicago.

-He is the only player to win the Hart (MVP), Art Ross (scoring) and Lady Byng (sportsmanship) trophies in the same season, doing so in 1967 and 1968.
-The Lady Byng was of particular note considering that early on he ran up penalties, trying to show at just 5-foot-9 he could take on the big boys.
-Later, he was among the first to wear a helmet.
+The 5-foot-9 Hall of Famer was the only winner of the Hart (MVP), Art Ross (scoring) and Lady Byng (sportsmanship) trophies in the same season.
+He was among the first to wear a helmet.

-"He utterly transformed his playing style in his prime," NHL Commissioner Gary Bettman said.

-The Blackhawks record book is clogged with Mikita entries.
-His was the first team jersey retired.
-That was in 1980, three years before he joined the Hall of Fame.

 "He embodied the Chicago Blackhawks," team president John McDonough said.